Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: Discussion

 Two additional simple properties shape this design space.
-The first is \textbf{output length}: short responses often reveal structure clearly, whereas long-form generations are more difficult to interpret: some sort of filtering or summarization (in terms of each text) might be necessary to highlight key areas of overlap without getting overwhelmed by the sheer amount of text.
+The first is \textbf{output length}.
+Short responses often reveal structure clearly, whereas long-form generations are more difficult to interpret.
+Some filtering or summarization may help highlight key areas of overlap without getting overwhelmed by the sheer amount of text.
 The second is the \textbf{number of outputs}.
 The ``mesoscale'' range of tens to hundreds of generations (defined by Gero et al.~\cite{10.1145/3613904.3642139} and similar to what practitioners reported inspecting in the formative study) appears well suited to visual analysis.
 Smaller sets can be read directly.
-Pushing to much larger sets, or relying on finite samples for claims about the full output distribution, runs into limits of our encoding and of sampling itself; we discuss these in Section~\ref{sec:limitations-future}.
+Pushing to much larger sets, or relying on finite samples for claims about the full output distribution, runs into limits of our encoding and of sampling itself; we discuss these in \S\ref{sec:limitations-future}.

 Taken together, these observations suggest that understanding which properties of text distributions make structural visualization useful is an important direction for future work.
 A central question we can explore is: what aspects of a text distribution should a visualization surface, and which encodings are best suited to doing so?